fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 export default diaryEntries;
 ```
-Note that since <i>toNewDiaryEntry</i> returns an object of type <i>NewDiaryEntry</i> we need to assert it to be <i>DiaryEntry</i> with the [as](http://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions) operator.
+Note that since <i>toNewDiaryEntry</i> returns an object of type <i>NewDiaryEntry</i>, we need to assert it to be <i>DiaryEntry</i> with the [as](http://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions) operator.

 Enums are usually used when there is a set of predetermined values which are not expected to change in the future.
-Usually enums are used for much tighter unchanging values (for example weekdays, months, directions) but since they offer us a great way to validate our incoming values we might as well use them in our case.
+Usually, enums are used for much tighter unchanging values (for example, weekdays, months, directions) but since they offer us a great way to validate our incoming values, we might as well use them in our case.

 We still need to give the same treatment to <i>visibility</i>.
-The enum looks as follows
+The enum looks as follows:

 ```js
 export enum Visibility {